District of Columbia State Filing

 - The District of Columbia Department of Revenue requires filing 1099 forms, including 1099-NEC, 1099-MISC, 1099-K, 1099-INT, 1099-DIV, 1099-R, 1099-B, 1099-G, 1099-OID, and W-2G.

-TaxBandits supports the filing of Form 1099 with the IRS and the District of Columbia.
+TaxBandits supports the filing of Form 1099 with both the Federal and State of Columbia.

 Q. What types of 1099 forms need to be filed with the District of Columbia?

 A. The District of Columbia requires the filing of the following 1099 forms even if there was no state tax withholding.

-Q. Does District of Columbia require the filing of Form 1099-NEC?
+Q. Does the District of Columbia require the filing of Form 1099-NEC?

 A. Yes.
-The State of District of Columbia requires Form 1099-NEC to be filed if non-employee compensation is made to the DC resident in any calendar year.
+The State of the District of Columbia requires Form 1099-NEC to be filed if non-employee compensation is made to the DC resident in any calendar year.

 Q. Does the District of Columbia require any additional forms to be submitted when filing 1099 forms?